Chalarangelo/30-seconds-of-code/blog_posts/react-use-interval-explained.md

 }, []);
 ```

-However, using the `useRef()` hook might have just shifted the problem, as the value of the created ref needs to be refreshed inside `setInterval()`.
-Luckily, this is an easy problem to solve as we could just create a wrapper function that pass that function to `setInterval()` instead.
+Using the `useRef()` hook might have just shifted the problem.
+The value of the created ref now needs to be refreshed inside `setInterval()`.
+Luckily, this is an easy problem to solve.
+We could create a wrapper function that passes the function to `setInterval()` instead.
 This way the function passed to `setInterval()` will never change, but the value of the enclosed ref will always be up to date when it's called.

 ```jsx
 const savedCallback = React.useRef(callback);